A friday night in Duneland.

 It’s how fascinations like Cornhole can spread so quickly.

 Even up here in the Region, where we know what’s going on with the Chicago Aldermans moreso than our state legislature – usually because the Indiana state will cut our funding first despite the steel, state park, and gaming revenue we generate, Cornhole is why we pray for the end of the work day.
 Most bars with even a sliver of outdoor space will hosts Cornhole nights to compete with the neighborhoods who’d just as well run to the liquor store & grab what they need along with a bag of ice in order to play the game that was recently leaked from Pandora’s Box.

 Like the Valparaiso neighborhood I’m in tonight.

 As I try to throw, I start drifting off into the books of blues as well as the textbook.
 Pure signs of man who won’t be getting laid anytime soon.

-But as I start getting whooped by Lac Luster n Max Power – two guys who play this religiously like they’re in high school basketball again, I have to leave those worlds and enter a theraputic world basslined by the rhythmic, cul-du-sac echoing thuds of the bags slammimg down on the boards on several driveways in this neighborhod.
+But as I start getting whooped by Lac Luster & Max Power, two guys who play this religiously like they’re in high school basketball again, I have to leave those worlds and enter a theraputic world basslined by the rhythmic, cul-du-sac echoing thuds of the bags slammimg down on the boards on several driveways in this neighborhod.

 “Singing ‘Sweet Home Alabama’ all Summer Long.”
 Yep, sometimes it doesn’t matter whether your North or South of 30.
 How the Hell is that song everywhere?

-Part love affair, part inexpensive entertainment as a result of our Economic situatuon, Bags has captured our state’s imagination and gives no hints as to letting it go.
+Part love affair, part inexpensive entertainment as a result of our Economic situatuon, Cornhole has captured our state’s imagination and gives no hints as to letting it go.

 Time to go get whooped some more.